 European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.29 percent to a provisional 1,240.08, its lowest close in four weeks.

 On Wall Street, the Dow Jones industrial average was down 72.22 points, or 0.48 percent, at 15,000.36.
 The Standard & Poor's 500 Index was down 7.12 points, or 0.42 percent, at 1,683.38.
 The Nasdaq Composite Index was down 21.06 points, or 0.55 percent, at 3,786.70.

 Investors flocked to perceived safe havens like the yen and Swiss franc, driving the dollar to it weakest since mid-August against the Japanese currency.

 The dollar index fell 0.19 percent to 79.973, after earlier trading at a low of 79.914, not far from an eight-month low of 79.627 hit on Thursday.

 The dollar fell 0.29 percent to 0.9046 Swiss franc.
 The euro rose 0.11 percent to $1.3572.
 Against the yen , the dollar fell 0.47 percent to 97.00 yen.

 Brent crude fell more than 1 percent to below $108 a barrel at one point as oil production resumed in the Gulf of Mexico after a tropical storm.
 Concerns over the U.S. government shutdown and its economic impact also weighed on prices.

-Brent was off 83 cents to $108.63 a barrel.
+Brent subsequently pared its losses to trade flat at $109.60 a barrel.
 The benchmark ended higher last week, snapping a three-week losing run.

 U.S. Treasuries prices gained as lawmakers in Washington showed no progress toward ending the partial government shutdown.